bachsofttrick/ocr-web/README.md

 # OCR AI Web
 A web application that utilize LightOnOCR model to transcribe image to text.
-This application uses components licensed under the Apache License, Version 2.0.

 ## Todo
 - [x] Create a Docker container to work in.